2019 Fort Collins Reads Essay Contest

 Essays are due to Beth Higgins, Community Partnership Coordinator, by Monday, October 21 (Through school mail: Beth Higgins, Partnership Center or delivered to her at 1630 Stover Street).
 Students will be honored from middle and high school categories.
 Judges will be Front Range Community College writing students.

-Prizes and recognition will be during the evening of Tuesday, October 29, at the Harmony Library at Front Range Community College.
+Prizes and recognition will be during the evening of Thursday, November 7th at Harmony Library.

 Requirements: Essays should be around 500 words, typed, and should have the following heading: